jonjongames1997/DisablePistolWhipRPH/README.md

 - Want to add features or fix a bug?
 Fork the repository, make changes, and open a pull request.
 Please include a short description of the change and, if appropriate, a changelog entry.

 License
-- No license file is included in this repository.
-Before publishing or distributing, add a license (MIT, Apache-2.0, etc.) as appropriate.
+- MIT Licennse

 Credits
 - MarcelWRLD - [IniReflector](<https://github.com/Sprayxe/IniReflector>)

 Contact
-- Use the project issue tracker or repository contact information for questions and support.
+- Use the project issue tracker for support.